Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 That's another reason the Colosseum Full Experience ticket is so great - you can break up the visit over 2 days and really take your time with each site if you want to.

-Booking the Colosseum Full Experience ticket through CoopCulture
+Booking the Colosseum Full Experience ticket through PArco colosseo

-When you book your visit to the Colosseum with the Full Experience on the Coopculture website, and you choose either the underground or arena, you will have the option to book just a basic visit or a guided tour.
+When you book your visit to the Colosseum with the Full Experience on the Parco Colosseo website, and you choose either the underground, attic or arena, you will have the option to book just a basic visit or a guided tour.

-On the basic visit (22 € + 2 € booking fee) you will have a staff member of the Colosseum accompany you on the underground, at the arena floor you will be accompanied on to the floor but will have free time to view the arena floor on your own.
+On the basic visit (22 € + 2 € booking fee) you will have a staff member of the Colosseum accompany you on the underground, the attic, and arena floor.
 You cannot visit these areas on your own.

-The visit to the underground is timed and led, but not really guided.
+The visit to the underground, the attic and the arena is timed and led, but not really guided.
 It is not considered a tour.
-The arena floor is timed for entry but you may stay as long as you wish, usually 20 minutes is enough.

 Once you finish with the special visit portion of the Colosseum, the same staff member will guide you back to the main area of the Colosseum so you can continue your visit of the monument on your own.